-Over the past few weeks a number of distinctive murals from Brazilian artist Mag Magrela have appeared at various locations around London.
-Brought over by creative agency Pigment I was fortunate enough to meet her albeit briefly just before she returned to her native Brazil.
+A number of distinctive murals from Brazilian artist Mag Magrela have appeared at various locations around London.
+Brought over by creative agency Pigment I was fortunate enough to meet her briefly just before she returned to her native Brazil.

-One of a wave of Brazilian artists to have visited London over recent months Magrela joins the likes of Alex Senna, Cranio and Bailon to have created a series of impressive street art murals in London.
-With Shoreditch in particular recognised worldwide as one of the premier places to showcase street art it is great to see the cream of Brazilian talent starting to really stamp their mark on the place.
+Magrela is one of a wave of Brazilian artists to have visited London over recent months.
+Magrela joins the likes of Alex Senna, Cranio and Mateus Bailon creating a series of impressive murals in London.
+With Shoreditch in particular recognised worldwide as one of the premier places to showcase street art.
+It is great to see the cream of Brazilian talent starting to really stamp their mark on the place.